-I like to store fresh ginger in the freezer, because when I buy a knob, I know there's no way in hell I'll use the whole thing before it goes bad.
-In the freezer, it will keep indefinitely, but of course you won't be able to chop or slice it.
-To use the frozen root, just peel however much you need with a paring knife, and grate with a microplane (or other fine-holed grater).
+I like to store fresh ginger in the freezer because when I buy a knob, I know there’s no way in hell I’ll use the whole thing before it goes bad.
+In the freezer, it will keep indefinitely, but of course, you won’t be able to chop or slice it.
+To use the frozen root, just peel however much you need with a paring knife, and grate with a microplane (or another fine-holed grater).

 I labeled cornstarch as optional in the recipe because I am rather conflicted about using it.
 In general, I try to avoid it because the texture it confers reminds me of egg drop soup from a bad Chinese restaurant.
 But with this dish, I tend to go back and forth.
 Try it both ways, and see what you prefer.

 JAPANESE-STYLE PUMPKIN WITH GROUND PORK

 1/2 pound ground pork

 4 scallions, cut into 1″ lengths, plus one thinly sliced, for garnish

 2 cups water